Hug0Vincent/sources/content/post/en/write-ups/give-me-your-shell.md

 {{< image classes="fancybox fig-100 center" src="/images/inshack-2019/protections.png" thumbnail="/images/inshack-2019/protections.png" >}}

-No protections are enabled but it's a remote challenge and we can assume that the ASLR is enabled on the remote server.
+No protections is enabled but it's a remote challenge and we can assume that the ASLR is enabled on the remote server.
 Let keep that in mind and try to run the binary.

 {{< image classes="fancybox fig-100" src="/images/inshack-2019/crash.png" thumbnail="/images/inshack-2019/crash.png" >}}